stfsy/broccoli-image-min/README.md

 * `options`:

     * `include`: An array of glob patterns
+    * `destination`: A string representing the subdirectory all images will be copied into

 The returned output node contains minified images matching the `options.include` pattern with their directory structure preserved.

 ### Globbing patterns